larkwiot/yomm2/reference/intrusive_modes.md

 table.
 Because of the indirection, this makes method calls slightly slower, but `update_methods` can be safely called at any time.

-Intrusive mode works with multiple inheritance [^1], with the exception of repeated inheritance.
+Intrusive mode works with multiple inheritance, but not with repeated inheritance, just like the orthogonal mode [^1].
 If a class inherits from more than one YOMM2-aware classes, it must specify these classes as additional arguments to `derived`.
 It also needs to include a `using` directive to disambiguate the `yomm2_ptr` accessors.

 For example: